Regulatory, Pricing and Reimbursement

 Essentially, applicants applying for marketing authorizations must prove the safety and efficacy of their products through clinical trials, according to the rules set out by the HL and its regulations, not only covering the products but also the active ingredients.

-Manufacturers must provide all information about the developing, testing, and marketing of their products in the Ecuadorian territory.
+Manufacturers must provide all information about the developing, testing, and marketing of their products in the Ecuadorian territory and when applicable, from abroad.
 The information must include the following:

 - Analytical methodology of the active ingredient and the final product.